vladperchi/BackgroundTasks/README.md

 # Background tasks with hosted services in ASP.NET Core.

 In ASP.NET Core, background tasks can be implemented as hosted services.
 A hosted service is a class with background task logic that implements the IHostedService interface.
-This article provides three hosted service examples:

 Background task that runs on a timer.
 Hosted service that activates a scoped service.
 The scoped service can use dependency injection (DI).